West Bromwich Albion Football Club Anti-Slavery Statement – 2024

 The Club does not support or knowingly deal with any business involved in slavery or human trafficking.

-The Club has internal policies in place and ensures that such policies are reviewed on a regular basis, including a specific Modern Slavery Policy, Whistleblowing Policy, Equality & Diversity Policy and Recruitment & Selection Policy which reflects its commitment to acting ethically and with integrity in all of its business relationships and in implementing and enforcing effective systems and controls to ensure that slavery and human trafficking is not taking place within the Club or its supply chains.
+The Club has internal policies in place and ensures that such policies are reviewed on a regular basis, including a specific Modern Slavery Policy, Whistleblowing Policy, Equality & Diversity Policy and Safer Recruitment & Selection Policy which reflects its commitment to acting ethically and with integrity in all of its business relationships and in implementing and enforcing effective systems and controls to ensure that slavery and human trafficking is not taking place within the Club or its supply chains.

 Due Diligence